Collaboration

 Established in 1985, the European Parliament’s Intergroup “Biodiversity, Hunting, Countryside” stands as one of the earliest and most vibrant parliamentary platforms.

 The challenges posed by biodiversity loss, climate change, and rural development hold profound significance for the future of the European Union.
-In this context, sustainable hunting, wildlife management, and responsible land utilization, led by dedicated landowners and hunters, emerge as crucial elements in environmental preservation.
+In this context, sustainable hunting, wildlife management, and responsible land use, led by landowners and hunters, are key elements of environmental preservation.

 Achievements